 I don’t know about you, but as soon as the temps start rising and the days start getting longer, I want to spend all my time out in the sun, which of course includes eating every meal I can outdoors.
 And that means plenty of vegan bbq recipes over here at Emilie Eats!

-I’ve got the perfect summertime bbq flavored finger food for you: Vegetable Kebabs with BBQ Tofu!
+I’ve got the perfect summertime bbq flavored finger food for you: Vegetable BBQ Tofu Kebabs!
 It screams summertime and packs in plenty of that delicious sweet and savory bbq flavor that is made to be enjoyed outdoors.
 So fire up the grill (or your oven!), grab a pack of skewers and your favorite veggies and let’s get cooking!

 - How to keep the veggies from spinning around the skewer.
 We all know the must irritating part about making vegetable kebabs is when the veggies start spinning around on the skewer when you go to flip them.
 The key is knowing which skewer to choose.
 A skewer with more of a flat shape vs. a round shape will help prevent spinning.
 You can also double up on the skewers!

 - Use plenty of olive oil.
-After you layer all the vegetables onto the skewers, everything gets brushed (or drizzled) with Pompeian Organic Extra Virgin Olive Oil to get the vegetables extra crispy and add some healthy fats.
+After you layer all the vegetables onto the skewers, brush everything with Pompeian Organic Extra Virgin Olive Oil to get the vegetables extra crispy and add some healthy fats.
 This is also going to keep your vegetables from sticking to the grill.
-We’re also using Pompeian Organic Apple Cider Vinegar in the BBQ sauce to balance out the sweet and savory flavors and add a little tartness.
+Plus, adding a source of will help with absorption of all the fat-soluble vitamins in your colorful vegetables!

 How to Make Homemade Vegan BBQ Sauce